 Top 5 Fastest Growing IT Jobs in 2012 and Beyond

-In a tough job market, it pays to be strategic, and to look for positions in industries with the best opportunities for career growth and advancement.
-ITCareerFinder examined tech job growth rates from the leading unbiased employment sources, including the U.S. Department of Labor - Bureau of Labor Statistics, to identify the fastest growing IT careers for 2012 and beyond.
+In a tough job market, it pays to be strategic, and to look for positions in industries with the best opportunities for career growth and upward mobility.
+ITCareerFinder examined tech job growth rates from the leading unbiased employment sources, including the U.S. Bureau of Labor Statistics, to identify the fastest growing IT careers for 2012 and beyond.

 Here are the top five fastest growing IT career paths:

 Employment for web developers is expected to increase by 53%from 2008 to 2018, placing it among the fastest growing of all occupations.
 More web developers will be needed to accommodate the increasing amount of data sent over the Internet and the growing number of Internet users.
 Each year, more businesses bring their offerings to the World Wide Web; as the number of products and services online grows, web developers will continue to see increased employment opportunities.
 Developers with Web 2.0 programming skills will be in especially high demand, as businesses compete to engage consumers and gain competitive advantage in the fast growing world of social media and peer-to-peer networking.

 Employment for mobile application developers and software engineers is expected to increase by at least 32%from 2008 to 2018.
 Smart phones and tablets are revolutionizing the way we communicate, do business, and access news & entertainment; as mobile devices continue to become increasingly capable and accessible, the demand for new and innovative applications – and talented mobile developers to create them – will continue to rise.
 Mobile application development is home to one of the largest skills gaps in the U.S. job market, meaning there are currently more mobile development job openings than skilled developers to fill them.